chandrakar-shubham/Be-Zen-Data-Engineer-Assignment/README.md

 11. EDA on price string with NULL price_string

-(a)#Count of Product type having null price in price_string -Distribution Unique product with null price
--top 10 product with null price bar plot
+(a)#Count of Product type having null price in price_string, Distribution Unique product with null price, top 10 product with null price bar plot

 (b) #Count of category with null price in price_string column -Distribution Unique category with null price